 Brendan Gill, 1994

-PRESIDENTS’ MEDAL (was renamed Jacqueline Kennedy Onassis in 1994 in honor of her dedication to preservation)
+PRESIDENTS’ MEDAL (renamed Jacqueline Kennedy Onassis Medal in 1994 to honor her dedication to New York City)

 Sen. Daniel Patrick Moynihan, 1992